justinmeiners/image-sequence-streaming/README.md

 image-sequence-streaming
 ========================

 Image sequences are a powerful tool for creating interactive content in iOS applications.
-Unfortuantly, conventional image sequences (using UIImageView or homebrew) have several severe drawbacks as they require all or many frames to be loaded at once.
+Unfortuantly, conventional image sequences (using UIImageView or homebrew) have several severe drawbacks as they require all or many frames to be loaded into memory at once.
 - Long load times.
 - Huge memory footpring.
 - Hard limit on the number of frames due to memory.